Bryan Butler

 MA, Doctoral Candidate

-Bryan has completed extensive training in Cognitive-Behavioural Therapy (CBT) and uses this framework to help his clients better understand the relationship between thought, behaviour, and strong negative emotions, and to make positive changes in their lives.
+Bryan extensively uses Cognitive-Behavioural Therapy (CBT) approaches to help his clients better understand the relationship between thoughts, behaviours, and strong negative emotions, and to make positive changes in their lives.
+These approaches include ERP-based CBT for OCD as well as Inference-Based CBT for OCD.

-Bryan helps clients with anxiety disorders (panic, generalized, social, agoraphobia, specific phobia), obsessive-compulsive disorder, various mood challenges (depression, bipolar disorder), and post-traumatic stress disorder.
-He can also help you find ways to cope with work stress, grief, and difficult life events and circumstances.
+Bryan can also help you find ways to cope with work stress, grief, and difficult life events and circumstances.
 Whatever challenges you are experiencing, Bryan approaches all of his clients from a non-judgmental and accepting stance.

 Bryan completed his residency through the McGill University Health Centre’s (MUHC) Adult Clinical Psychology training program.
 Throughout his doctoral training he completed rotations through the MUHC’s departments of Psychiatry and Psychology in the Obsessive-Compulsive and Related Disorders Program, Mood and Anxiety Disorders Program, Complex Care Psychotherapy Program, Cognitive Behavioural Therapy Unit, Functional Neurological Disorders Program, and the Sex and Couple Therapy Service.
 During his master’s training, he held positions at Concordia University’s mental health service and McGill University’s in-house clinic.